amirkiaml/amirkiaml/README.md

 # 🌟 Introduction <a name="introduction"></a>
 Hi there!
-Amir here, a data scientist with an academic background in math and philosophy.
+Amir here, a data scientist with an academic background in math and philosophy, and some prior experience as a data analyst.
 I love all things data but particularly find Natural language Processing (NLP) very fascinating.
-On the philosophical side of things, I like diving deep into questions of machine consciousness, social impact tech, AI safety, and IT ethics.
+On the philosophical side of things, I like diving deep into questions of machine consciousness, social impact tech, AI safety, and IT ethics. *I'm currently looking for opportunities in the data space, particularly Data Science and Analysis.*

 📄[Resume](https://drive.google.com/file/d/1_nvSbqxQdKpYnM79xMvYJtw20BEqvbqk/view?usp=sharing)